 Profiling skills help CPOs to spot someone nervous about being searched.
 The profiling of people and people’s habits is a skill that comes with time and the experience of watching people and how their body language changes in specific situations and environments.
 Learning how to profile people can give a CPO a considerable advantage, quickly helping them to decide how or if they should react to a situation.

-A Principal may request that visitors and guests are asked to surrender their mobile phones and laptops before entering a residence or venue.
+A Principal may request that visitors and guests are asked to surrender their mobile phones and laptops before entering a residence, office, or venue.

 CPOs should not rush a search.
 The operative should be calm and controlling.
 Even if the Principal’s demands make this difficult.
 It is all too common for a Principal who has previously requested that everyone is searched to then give the “hurry up” because the meeting is running late!